What’s turning people off?

 Why?
 Because life insurance (like all other types of insurance) is structured around risk mitigation, the process by which insurers lessen their risk through intensive and diligent underwriting.

-And what better risk mitigation than engaging in multiple in-person meetings with an advisor, who is incentivised to sell you the biggest, most expensive policy from the single insurance company that he represents.
+And what better risk mitigation than engaging in multiple in-person meetings with an adviser, who is incentivized to sell you the biggest, most expensive policy from the single insurance company that he represents.

 Once you get past this, and complete the paper documentation, the underwriting process takes another two months, including medical exams and health and lifestyle questionnaires.